Manga: A Cruel God Reigns

-- Belligerent Sexual Tension Jeremy and Ian
+- Belligerent Sexual Tension: Jeremy and Ian.

 - Berserk Button: Don't show Jeremy those Embarrassing Old Photos.
 Or accuse him of having a lover.

-- Big Brother Mentor: Lindon is this for Ian.
+- Big Brother Mentor: Lindon for Ian.

-- Bratty Half-Pint: Matt, although he has his reasons.
+- Bratty Half-Pint: Matt, Marjorie, and Lulu.

 - Break the Cutie: Most of the main characters, but focused most directly on Jeremy.

 - Sandra for Jeremy when he finds out that she knew the whole time.
+Big time.